Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

-If the options type can be shared by multiple client types, name it with a plural or more general name.
-For example, the `BlobClientsOptions` class can be used by `BlobClient`, `BlobContainerClient`, and `BlobAccountClient`.
+If the options type can be shared by multiple client types, name it with a more general name, such as `<library_name>ClientOptions`.
+For example, the `BlobClientOptions` class can be used by `BlobClient`, `BlobContainerClient`, and `BlobAccountClient`.

 {% include requirement/MUSTNOT id="dotnet-options-no-default-constructor" %} have a default constructor on the options type.